Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 Use either WordPress or Strapi as your backend/API (depending in which track you followed in class)

-You may use an old Strapi instance from a past eksamin and you can deploy strapi for free to Heroku [https://strapi.io/blog/deploying-a-strapi-api-on-heroku](https://strapi.io/blog/deploying-a-strapi-api-on-heroku).
-Use **SQLite DB**!

 You can create an app inside the current folder using: